 Employers want to know you are proud of your achievements and confident in your skills.
 Make sure this comes through in your resume by highlighting all your best and most relevant strengths and accomplishments.

 Recruiters often have several applications to review and may spend less than a minute reading your resume.
 Your resume is required to be powerful but brief.
 It is required to be easy for the recruiter to quickly understand.
 Be sure to view Indeed’s list of resume examples for inspiration.

 Writing your first resume is an exciting moment as a new professional.
 It is an opportunity to show employers how you have prepared yourself for the workforce and why hiring you might add value to their organisation.
 By crafting a compelling resume today, you might be able to build on it as you grow your skills and experience over your career history.

 Explore more articles

-- How To Write A Computer Information Systems Resume
+- How To Write A Radiologist Resume (With Tips And Example)

-- How To Write An Objective For An Assistant Manager Resume
+- How To Write An Event Coordinator Resume Objective With Tips

-- How To Write An IT Analyst Resume (With Example And Skills)
+- How To Write A Merchandiser Resume (Template And Example)

-- How To Write A Fast Food Resume Objective (With Tips)
+- How To List Your Skills On A Resume (With Examples)

 - Guide: Resume Skills For A CEO (With Meaning and Examples)